-From September 2021, we will be expanding the Pre-Prep Division, offering a brand new entry point to the School, with three form entry into Reception.
+From September 2020, we will be expanding the Pre-Prep Division, offering a brand new entry point to the School, with three form entry into Reception.
 We are also adding a new Year 1 class so there is availability in this year group.
 For more information about this or to book a visit, please contact Mrs Caroline Elder, Nursery & Preparatory Divisions Registrar on 01245 236 192 or firstname.lastname@example.org.

 Learning takes place across our stunning campus, stimulating pupils’ natural desire to explore and investigate.
 On a tour of the school, one would witness pupils benefiting from the calm and spirituality of the St Francis Chapel, utilising sporting facilities such as the Swimming Pool and Tennis Courts, expressing themselves in the Walkfares Performing Arts centre, and taking in the environmental surroundings on a nature trail.